Dagzê, Lhasa: Infrastructure

 In 2010 there were 28 schools in the county, including one junior high school and one kindergarten, with 276 full-time teachers.

 There is a district hospital and five township hospitals.

 The Sichuan-Tibet Highway (China National Highway 318) runs through the county.

 The Dazi Bridge, built by the Highway Bureau of Xizang Autonomous Region in 1984, crosses the Lhasa River.

 It is a steel suspension bridge with a main span of 500 m and a deck width of 4.5 m.

 In November 2014 it was reported that a new suspension bridge over the Lhasa River linking highway S202 to highway G318 was 80% complete, and would be opened to traffic in 2015.
 The total length including approaches was 1400 m, with the bridge being 727 m long.

 The roadbed was 12 m wide.
 The total investment was 88 million yuan.

 Monasteries

 The main monasteries in Dagzê are Ganden Monastery and Yerpa.
 Gandain monastery was built after 1409 at the initiative of Je Tsongkhapa, founder of the Gelug sect, and is the most important of this sect.
 It is 57 km from Lhasa on the slopes of Wangbori Mountain at an elevation of 3800 m, on the south bank of the Lhasa River in Dagze County.
 The mountain is said to have the shape of a reclining elephant.

 The monastery includes Buddha halls, palace residences, Buddhist colleges and other buildings.

-Dra Yerpa temple, on a hillside in Dagze County, is known for its meditation cave connected with Songtsän Gampo, the 7th century Tibetan ruler.
+Dra Yerpa temple, on a hillside in Dagze County, is known for its meditation cave connected with Songtsen Gampo, the 7th century Tibetan ruler.